Quick start guide for Assure

 After the verification is complete, you are redirected to the Dossier page in the Assure demo and can review the result manually:

 Here you can immediately see the status of the process (

 You can also inspect the result in more detail by clicking the Process id link.
 Here, you can see the provider specific information with the results from the analysis:

 # Set up an API integration

-Tip: Before you set up an API integration, it is recommended to read the OpenAPI documentation to learn about available endpoints and their properties.
+Before you set up an API integration, it is recommended to familiarise yourself with the most common integration use cases (see for example the Onfido use case in the Provider-specific section) and the OpenAPI documentation to learn about available endpoints and their properties.

 This is the most flexible way of testing Signicat Assure.
 You can use your preferred IDE, Framework, Postman, etc. using credentials provided by Signicat Operations or using the demo-service credentials available on the Demo service page.

-Note: The demo service is a shared environment that anyone can access.
+The Demo service is a shared environment that anyone can access.
 Ensure that you DO NOT use or provide anything that contains PII data.

 # Client credentials

 To access the Assure API, you must use your set of credentials provided by Signicat Operations.